 At each of the other place settings, I layered a gold charger under the Lenox dinner plate.

-Two Sets is Better Than One
+Three Sets are Better Than One

 I have another set of peacock accent plates I use in the fall and for Thanksgiving.
 It’s a beautiful brown transferware pattern that looks vintage.
+I found them at a gift shop.
+Unfortunately, there is no manufacturer or pattern mark on the back.

 See them at the Cornucopia Takes Center Stage on Thanksgiving Table and Turkey Tureen is Star.